Facts About Horse Slaughter

-- The current patchwork of state laws on horse slaughter is insufficient.
+- The current patchwork of state laws on horse slaughter is insufficient, given that horses can easily be moved across state lines.
 A federal law prohibiting horse slaughter is imperative to prevent horses from being exported for slaughter in Canada, Mexico, or further abroad.

-- Passage of the Save America’s Forgotten Equines Act (SAFE) Act will reduce animal suffering, hence its wide support throughout the equestrian and veterinary world, as well as the humane community.
+- Passage of the Save America’s Forgotten Equines (SAFE) Act would reduce animal suffering, hence its wide support throughout the equestrian and veterinary world, as well as the humane community.

 - Americans overwhelmingly support an end to horse slaughter for human consumption.
 A 2021 national poll found that 83 percent of Americans support a federal ban.